 A curve in 4-space

-The first two Chapters will discuss naive space curves in 3-space, that is, curves defined by a system of two equations in 3 variables.
+I first discuss naive space curves in 3-space, that is, curves defined by a system of two equations in 3 variables.
 Not only is this case familiar to what we learned in multivariable calculus but many methods in the plane curve case such as critical points and path tracing are still available.

-The next few chapters develop the methods from numerical linear algebra that will be needed, Macaulay and Sylvester matrices and duality.
-The basic definitions and techniques for the general case will be established.
+Then I develop the methods from numerical linear algebra that will be needed: Macaulay and Sylvester matrices and duality.
+The basic definitions and techniques for the general case will then be established.

-The last few chapters will cover, as examples, various situations I have recently presented in papers and talks.
-These are listed at the end of the left sidebar of this webpage.
+The last part will cover, as examples, various situations I have recently presented in papers and talks.